 Also of interest is that Macomb has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Macomb in 2018 was $39,438, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $157,752 for a family of four.
+The per capita income in Macomb in 2018 was $40,096, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $160,384 for a family of four.
+However, Macomb contains both very wealthy and poor people as well.

 The most common language spoken in Macomb is English.
 Other important languages spoken here include Italian and Polish.